Home > Trip Planner > Travel Tips

 Two interstate highways cross the state.
 I-90 runs east-west and I-29 runs north-south.
 The speed limit on interstate highways is 75 mph.
 On most other highways, it's 65 mph.

 South Dakota Tourism maintains Information Centers at rest areas along interstate highways.
 You can pick up travel information and visit with travel counselors at the Information Centers from mid-May to early September.
+Of the 13 centers, 11 are open seven days a week, and the two Tilford centers are open Thursday through Monday.
+Daily hours are 8 a.m.-5 p.m.
 Rest rooms, drinking water, telephones, picnic facilities, pet exercise areas and sanitary disposal dumps are available year-round.

 Travel CDs supply information about South Dakota history, sites and attractions.
-The CDs can be rented at any Information Center (mid-May through mid-September).
-You get most of your money refunded when you return the CDs.
-We keep enough to cover postage and handling
+The CDs can be purchased at any Information Center (mid-May through mid-September).

 Wireless Internet Access